maelfabien/maelfabien.github.io/_pages/ml.md

 ## Data Visualization

+[Introduction to Data Visualization](https://maelfabien.github.io/machinelearning/Dataviz/) : What is data viz ?
+Why use it ?
+What are the most famous tools ?

 [Tableau-like in Python with Altair](https://maelfabien.github.io/machinelearning/Altair/) : Altair is a great Python library to create dashboards and interactive graphs like in Tableau.